mitaliaswani/writeups/HackTheBox/Dancing.md

 $ cat flag.txt
 5f61c10dffbc77a704d76016a22f1664
 ```
-The `worknotes.txt` file seems to be hinting at other vulnerable services which could be exploited.
+The `worknotes.txt` file seems to be hinting at other vulnerable services which could be useful for further enumeration of the target.
 The `flag.txt` file however, which is what we are after, contains the flag to complete this lab.
 Congratulations!